Cláudio Cruz holds a degree in Industrial Design for the Mackenzie University (São Paulo, Brazil) and is a self-taught photographer and filmmaker.

 In 2015 he had a solo exhibition with his photography work "Efêmero Eterno" at the São Paulo Museum of Image and Sound, one of the most prestigious museums in Brazil.

-In 2016, he directed the short documentary "Edu", about a young man having his life changed after a 7.8 magnitude earthquake hit Ecuador in April 2016.
+In 2017, he directed the short documentary "Edu", about a young man having his life changed after a 7.8 magnitude earthquake hit his hometown in Ecuador.
 The film was exhibited in festivals in Germany, Italy, Portugal, South Korea, and Australia, where Cláudio was awarded Best Emerging Director at the Melbourne Documentary Film Festival.

-He is currently on the post-production of his latest short documentary "What About Our Future?" that he co-directed with Jaime Gianopoulos.
+He recently finished his latest short documentary "What About Our Future?" that he co-directed with Jaime Gianopoulos.
 The film follows youth climate leaders, as they organize the largest protest in Vancouver's history.
-This project is part of Storyhive's latest documentary edition.

 Film Festivals & Accolades: